Using the OAuth Client Policy

 6. Copy the Shared Secret.

 Store the Client ID and Shared Secret values as an outbound identity for the invoked service.
-For instructions, see To configure the client outbound identity.

-To create the Client user
+To create the user as an identity

 1. Log in to the Policy Manager workbench.